ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 :::

 What can we notice about the above instance?
 Well, for one thing, in order for an arrow to be the self-loop of a given vertex, it must have _that vertex_ as its source.
-In other words, if we

-:::{admonition} Comparing two routes
+Another way to look at this is:

+:::{admonition} The following path always takes you back to where you started:
 :class: attention

-* pick any vertex and...
+1. Pick any vertiex
-* ...follow the reflexive map from right to left, from a vertex to its self-looping arrow
+2. Follow the reflexive map from this vertex to its self-looping arrow.

-...and then

-* continue along the source map from _that_ arrow, moving from left to right to some vertex
+3. Continue along the source map from that arrow to it its source vertex.

-...we should always end up back where we started.

 :::

-For example, starting from the heart we get the following loop:
+For example if we start at the heart, the reflexive map takes us to the reddish arrow, and the source map takes us back to the heart:

 ```{image} assets/Ch3/SourceLoop.gif
 :alt: Whoopsy!
 :width: 500px
 :align: center
 ```

-"Source following ref" should always from a closed loop.

 By the same reasoning, the target map following the reflexive map should always form a closed loop as well.